Latin American Studies

 LAS 301ae Seminar: Topics in Latin American and Latino/a Studies-Contesting Space: Art, Ecology, Activism (4 Credits)

 What do artists have to say to activists and scientists?
-Students in this seminar will immerse in case studies drawn from Latin American and Latinx geographies (1970s to the present) to explore the promises and pitfalls of cultural experiments across boundaries of knowledge-making in art, ecology and activism.
-We will work with a range of public culture technologies--including digital storytelling, social and print media--to illuminate these “activist ecologies” for diverse publics outside academia.
-Open to juniors and seniors of any major.
-Some background in the study of the Latinx/Latin America(s) required.
+This course immerses students in case studies drawn from Latin American and Latinx geographies (1970s to the present) to explore the promises and pitfalls of cultural experiments across boundaries of knowledge-making in art, ecology and activism.
+The class works with a range of public culture technologies--including digital storytelling, social and print media--to illuminate these “activist ecologies” for diverse publics outside academia.
+Prerequisite: Some background in the study of the Latinx/Latin America(s).
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and Seniors only.
 Instructor permission required. {A}{H}{S}

 Fall, Spring, Variable